Cellular Energy

 the Sun is changed into chemical energy.
 Nearly all life on

-photosynthesis is
+photosynthesis is shown below.

 6CO2 6H2O C